21-lessons/21-lessons.github.io/ch4-05-down-the-rabbit-hole.md

 ### Through the Looking Glass

-After writing 21 Lessons, I wrote some articles and essays to explore a few of Bitcoin's aspects further:
+After writing 21 Lessons, I wrote some articles and essays to explore a few of Bitcoin's aspects further.
+These articles are marked by an 🔍.

-{% include looking-glass.html hide_heading=true %}
+I am currently working on my second book, [21 Ways](http://21waysbook.com/).

 ----